-Lavender is a soothing herb that has been used to treat a number of menopausal symptoms, like anxiety and insomnia, because of its calming, sedative properties.
-Lavender can be taken as a supplement or added to a warm bath.
+Lavender is a soothing herb known for its calming, sedative properties.
+In fact, studies have found that lavender aromatherapy is effective for anxiety and depression during menopause.1 It can also be taken as a supplement or added to a warm bath.

 Damiana is a sedative herb that is most commonly known for its purported use in stimulating sex drive in men and women.
 Damiana has also been known to help ease anxiety and depression symptoms.
 It can be taken in capsule form or smoked for a relaxing effect.